bretzawilski/jekyll-mind-garden/_notes/your-first-note.md

 Alternatively, you can use regular [Markdown syntax](https://www.markdownguide.org/getting-started/) for links, with a relative link to the other note, like this: [this is a Markdown link to the note about cats](/cats){: .internal-link}.
 Don't forget to use the `.internal-link` class to make sure the link is styled as an internal link (without the little arrow).

-Since the Web is all about HTML, you can always use plain HTML if you want, like this: <a class="internal-link" href="/cats">This is a link to the note about cats with HTML</a>.
+Since the Web is all about HTML, you can always use plain HTML if you want, like this: <a class="internal-link"  href="cats">This is a link to the note about cats with HTML</a>.

 Of course, you can also link to external websites, like this: [this is a link to Wikipedia](https://wikipedia.org/).
 Again, you can use plain HTML if you prefer.
 Footnotes are also supported and will be treated like internal links.[^1] You can point to other notes in your footnotes.[^2]